cpoile/claudemacs/README.md

 ### Customization

-ClaudEmacs provides several customization variables to tailor the experience to your workflow:
+Claudemacs provides several customization variables to tailor the experience to your workflow:

 #### Basic Configuration